Student Technology Fee

 Program Manager for the NYC Tech Talent Pipeline

-14. Ralf Peetz Interim Dean for Division of Science and Technology
+Ralf Peetz Dean for Division of Science and Technology

 Project 1: Networking (wireless upgrades; switches; etc.) $155,000

-Project Description: Funding will be used to improve student services by replacing legacy devices (switches; access points), continued expansion of Campus Wi-Fi coverage, expansion of internet capacity for faculty, staff, and students.
+Project Description: Funding will be used to improve student services by replacing legacy devices, the continued investment in technology solutions that help protect critical systems and enhance the detection of vulnerabilities, and the continued expansion of Campus Wi-Fi coverage for faculty, staff, and students.

-Project Description: Funding will be used to purchase a variety of technology to be used by Humanities, Nursing, Academic Affairs, and Science/Technology (Mac minis, Mac books, and computers for the upgrade of a tutoring lab.)
+Project Description: Funding will be used to purchase a variety of technology used by Humanities, Nursing, Academic Affairs, and Science/Technology that are not being funded through life cycle replacement transformational funds (Mac minis, Mac books, and devices to support teaching and learning, tutoring, etc.)

 • Bloomberg, Mimic Pro.
 Rise Vision and Standard & Poors for the Business trading room